 Mohammed Abdullah Al-Anjari is a Kuwaiti entrepreneur who succeeded in launching home-grown brands.
 After graduation his first job was at the Exports Department of the Ministry of Justice followed by the Environment Public Authority.
 Launching a home-grown fashion brand for the first time in Kuwait was a wild idea back then.
 Al-Anjari commissioned a professional artist to design a brand reflecting his ideas and plans.
 Once this was ready, he promptly had the trademark registered.
 Three-to-four months later Deer&Dear was a registered trademark in the US, the UK and Europe.
 Today Deer&Dear is present at The Avenues Mall, Kuwait and four other locations, in addition to Al-Khobar and Al-Hamra Mall in KSA.
 The plan is to expand Deer&Dear worldwide.
 In order to diversify his investments, Al-Anjari also ventured into the restaurants sector.
 His journey has strengthened his belief that business enterprises have every chance to succeed with the right elements and a strong foundation.

-Frank-Matthias Kuntermann was appointed deputy CEO of ABC Group in November 2016.
-An accomplished business leader, Kuntermann joined ABC in 2013 as COO.
+Frank-Matthias Kuntermann was appointed CEO of ABC Group in August 2017.
+An accomplished business leader, Kuntermann has been deputy CEO since November 2016 after having joined ABC in 2013 as COO.
 With his in-depth knowledge of the retail industry, he drove ABC’s strategic vision and development and has brought new practices to the company primarily centred on enhancing customer experience.
 He has also been instrumental in expanding the group’s brand portfolio.
 During his tenure, the recent renovation of the ABC Achrafieh Department Store was completed, ultimately bringing new standards to the retail industry in Lebanon.
 Prior to joining ABC, Kuntermann was with Hermès Middle East.
 He began his career at Deloitte & Touche in France before moving to the perfume and cosmetics industry where he managed the sales and export of brands Marina de Bourbon and Mauboussin.
 Kuntermann has been a trade advisor to the French government since 2005, and is a board member of Retail Inc. in Lebanon.